navanchauhan/navanchauhan.github.io/Content/posts/2023-10-05-attack-lab.md

 ## Phase 2

 > Phase 2 involves injecting a small amount of code as part of your exploit string.
+<br><br>

-> Within the file ctarget there is code for a function touch2 having the following C representation:
+Within the file ctarget there is code for a function touch2 having the following C representation:
+<cite>Attack Lab Handout</cite>

 ```c
 void touch2(unsigned val)